driveless/discourse/docs/INSTALL-cloud66.md

 ![Logo](http://cdn.cloud66.com/images/easy-deploy.png)
 </a>

+It's very easy to provision, deploy and manage Discourse through [Cloud 66](https://www.cloud66.com).
 Simply follow 7 steps on [building your stack](https://www.cloud66.com/help/first_stack), sign up for a Sendgrid account (for sending emails) and set the environment variables below to have your own fully functioning Discourse installation up and running.

 Note: Setting environment variables is done during step five, before you click 'deploy':